British Gymnastics Privacy Notice – Membership

 - How to contact us

-When you register as a British Gymnastics member or renew your membership (or you register or renew on behalf of a child under the age of 16 or on behalf of an adult who does not have the capacity to manage their own personal data), we need to collect information about you.
+When you register as a British Gymnastics member or renew your membership (or you register or renew on behalf of your child or on behalf of an adult who does not have the capacity to manage their own personal data), we need to collect information about you.
 Some of this information is essential for us in order to provide your membership but it is your choice whether you provide all the information we have requested.
-If you don’t provide this information, it may affect our ability to provide all the membership benefits to you.
+If you don't provide this information, it may affect our ability to provide all the membership benefits to you.

 - Date of birth and gender.